-Although the internet has saved us in many ways during the last year – from virtual get-togethers to online exercise to streaming services like Netflix and Disney+ alleviating some of our boredom – 2021 is seeing a rise in people appreciating the benefit of switching off.
+Although the internet has saved us in many ways during the last few years – from virtual get-togethers to online exercise to streaming services like Netflix and Disney+ alleviating some of our boredom – 2022 is seeing a rise in people appreciating the benefit of switching off.

 Whether you turn your devices off for a few hours, a day, a weekend, or a week, taking some time away from the pressures of social media and giving your eyes a break from those harsh blue lights is fantastic for our mental health.
-We expect to see increasing numbers of "digital detoxes" in 2021 and beyond.
+We expect to see increasing numbers of "digital detoxes" in the coming months.

 5. Flexible, Mini-goal Setting

-This top wellness trend is focused on setting yourself small, achievable goals daily.
+This wellness trend is focused on setting yourself small, achievable goals daily.